1967 #1 Singles Albums

-June 19, 1967, The Beatles after live performances: during his stay in California on a houseboat in Sausalito, while listening to the Beatles’ Sgt Pepper Lonely Hearts Club Band, Otis Redding is inspired to compose “Sitting On the Dock of the Bay.”
+June 19, 1967: during his stay in California on a houseboat in Sausalito, while listening to the Beatles’ Sgt Pepper Lonely Hearts Club Band, Otis Redding is inspired to compose “Sitting On the Dock of the Bay.”

 June 21, 1967, to kick off the “Summer of Love” in San Francisco this poster for the Summer Solstice Celebration was circulated calling for a “Love In” in Golden Gate Park.
 There were several concerts in Golden Gate Park during that summer that are documented as who played, but that was later on during the Summer of that same year.

 June 24 – 30, 1967: The Monkees Headquarters is the Billboard #1 album.

 June 25, 1967: Our World broadcast.
 It was the first live, international, satellite television production.
 Creative artists, including The Beatles, opera singer Maria Callas, and painter Pablo Picasso, representing nineteen different nations were invited to perform or appear in separate segments featuring their respective countries.
 The two-and-half-hour event had the largest television audience ever up to that date: an estimated 400 million people around the globe watched the broadcast Beatles perform “All You Need Is Love.”
 The program was watched by 400 million in 26 countries.
 The BBC had commissioned the Beatles to write a song for the United Kingdom’s contribution.